-FR-6-A, FR-6-C and FR-6-D offer very limited opportunities for solitude and self-reliance.
-Connection with nature and a sense of adventure in a front country natural setting are possible in each of these areas.
+FR-6-A, FR-6-C and FR-6-D offer limited intangible resources, for example a sense of adventure, freedom, self reliance, solitude, and discovery.
+Visitors may experience a connection with nature and natural surroundings.
+FR-6-D's intangible characteristics are impacted by the abutting Remsen-Lake Placid Travel Corridor to the north and Rollins Pond Campground to the south.
+Campsites and a supporting access road at Rollins Pond Campground are approximately 500 feet away.
+The lands of FR-6-D can absorb human use without detracting from the overall character of the area.
+The rail corridor is a well-defined boundary for the Intensive Use Area's northern extent.
 FR-6-A and FR-6-D currently offer or have the potential to support opportunities for social engagement in a natural setting, consistent with the APSLMP language for intensive use areas: